Filing an Application

 When you file your application with AABS, you must also submit the Certificate of Service forms that confirms that you have "served" a copy of the application to the other party.

 Please visit Forms, Filing Methods and Serving Documents for more information.

 The fee to file an application with AABS is $106.00.
 The $106.00 fee is non-refundable once AABS has confirmed that it can go ahead with your claim.

 You can provide the application fee to AABS:

-- By providing your credit card information with your application or
+- By providing your credit card information with your application.

 Filing Your AABS Application

-You can file your completed Application and Certificate of Service to AABS by mail, fax or in person.
+You can file your completed Application and Certificate of Service to AABS by mail.

 If AABS requires more information staff will contact you.
 On the application form you can tell us the best way to contact you.Note: Documents you submit to the tribunal are available to the public on request subject to limited exceptions.